Exploring scholarly articles can be a great way to see what research has been conducted on your topic.

 You can use database search alerts to obtain recently published scholarly articles in your field of study.
 Setting up database search alerts frees you from having to constantly check the library for new scholarly research on your topic; rather, you can have the content delivered directly to you via email as it is published.

-See the box below for instructions on setting up search alerts within library databases maintained by EBSCO, Gale, and ProQuest.
+See this guide for instructions on setting up search alerts within library databases.

 The CSU librarians can support you during the research process with personalized reference services.
 We are happy to help you with the following tasks: